 The walled gardens of ad tech, explained

 Almost no industry report or analysis in the ad tech industry is complete without a generous sprinkling of the term “walled gardens”.
+What is a walled garden in advertising?
 In a broader sense, any closed platform or closed ecosystem where the technology provider has significant control over the hardware, applications, or content can be called a walled garden.

 In consumer technology, Apple’s decision to drop the ubiquitous 3.5mm headphone jack in favor of its proprietary lightning connector is perhaps the most recognizable example of a company making changes that lock users further within its… you guessed it—walled garden.